 Recent research has revealed that brains continue to produce new

-neurons throughout life, helping create new neural networks
+neurons throughout life, helping create new neural networks.
+This

 neurogenesis only takes place in a few specific areas, such as the area